-- 1. The pass out will be able to understand the basics of research and its applications to physical education and sports. - 2.
-The student would understand the basics of statistics and its application to research in Physical education.
+CO3:-To understand the basics of Statistics, Meaning, Definition, Nature and Importance.

+CO4:- The student would understand the basics of statistics and its application to research in Physical education.

 - 1.1 Introduction to Research.
-Definition of Research. - 1.2 Need and importance of Research in Physical Education and Sports. - 1.3 Scope of Research in Physical Education & Sports. - 1.4 Classification of Research.
-Research Problem, - 1.5 Meaning of the term, Location and criteria of Selection of Problem, Formulation of a Research Problem, Limitations and Delimitations.
+Definition of Research. - 1.2 Need and importance of Research in Physical Education and Sports. - 1.3 Scope of Research in Physical Education & Sports. - 1.4 Classification of Research, Research Problem. - 1.5 Meaning of the term, Location and criteria of Selection of Problem, Formulation of a Research Problem, Limitations and Delimitations.